neo-ngd/Hackathon/index.md

-# Hackathon

-A list of past (and upcoming) hackathons/other challenges.
+This page is dedicated to listing past and upcoming hackathons/other challenges.

 ### NGD Goal